 Satisfy your palate by joining the Girona Gastronomy Week.
 This event takes place during spring.
 Restaurants in Girona, Spain, serve unique dishes during this time.
-Sample different traditional menu and the region’s popular Empordà wines.
+Sample different traditional menus and the region’s popular Empordà wines.
 Aside from the town’s famous food and wine offerings, people can also enjoy featured films related to the world of gastronomy.

 Cap Roig Festival

 If you are looking to have a fun time through music and dance, Cap Roig Festival is the event to go to.
 It started in 2001 with a mix of national and international artists as participants.
-This music festival is held in Cap Roig’ Castle with an open-air stage with a 2,118 spectator capacity.
+This music festival is held in Cap Roig’ Castle with an open-air stage with a 2,118-spectator capacity.
 The seafront setting is 17 hectares wide and is set in one of the Mediterranean region’s most important botanical gardens.
-Famous artists who have already performed in this festival include Diana Ross, Bob Dylan, Elton John, Lady Gaga, Jason Derulo, and more.
+Famous artists who have already performed at this festival include Diana Ross, Bob Dylan, Elton John, Lady Gaga, Jason Derulo, and more.

 Shopping in Girona, Spain